embrace-vim/vim-webopen/README.rst

 Open URLs in external browser 🐣
 ################################

-Simple URL opener for Vim with search and word definition options.

-Defines command maps to open a location in your default browser.

-It can also Google search or define a selected word, or open a URL in an incognito (private) window.
+Open URLs from Vim.
+Or search the web, define words, or use an incognito (private) window.

+Use this plugin to define your choice of normal, insert, and visual mode commands and their key sequences.

 Initialization
 ==============